egandavidpatrick-del/BLKEXPORT/README.md

 ## Go to the table of contents below and click the Live Demo Link for demo video.

+## The BLKEXPORT software is not commercially available.

 BLKEXPORT is a proprietary C# WinForms application developed to automate Bill of Materials (BOM) generation from AutoCAD DXF drawings.